Marina Square - Al Reem Island

 The perimeter walkway around the marina basin — a fully landscaped, lit, and activated pedestrian route — is the sub-district’s primary circulation spine and its most important social space.
 The design of this walkway, with its mix of outdoor restaurant terraces, retail units, seating areas, and water features, was informed by the recognition that in a high-density residential environment, the quality of shared outdoor space is one of the most important determinants of whether a community develops genuine social cohesion or remains a collection of residents who happen to live in adjacent towers without meaningful shared identity.
 Marina Square’s marina promenade succeeds in this regard: it is consistently used, consistently lively during the cooler months, and consistently cited by residents as one of the things they appreciate most about living in the sub-district.

-The master plan also incorporates a network of internal roads and pedestrian paths that connect the marina perimeter to the broader Al Reem Island road network, ensuring that Marina Square is not a self-contained enclave but a genuinely integrated part of the island’s community.
+The master plan also incorporates a network of internal roads and pedestrian paths that connect the marina perimeter to the broader Al Reem Island road network, ensuring that Marina Square is not a self-contained enclave.
 Connections to Reem Mall, to the Shams Abu Dhabi promenade, and to the island’s school and healthcare facilities are all practical and direct.

 Residential Buildings & Towers of Marina Square

-Marina Square’s building stock is more uniform in character than Shams Abu Dhabi‘s dramatic range of supertall and standard high-rise towers.
-The sub-district’s towers are generally in the 30–50 floor range, giving it a slightly lower average building height than its western neighbour while maintaining high residential densities.
-This relative uniformity of scale creates a more cohesive streetscape and a more human-feeling community environment than the extreme scale differences between the supertall towers of Shams can sometimes produce.
-The following covers the major residential buildings within Marina Square in detail.
+Marina Square’s building stock is more uniform in character than Shams Abu Dhabi’s dramatic range of supertall and standard high-rise towers.
+The sub-district’s towers are generally in the 30–50 floor range, giving it a slightly lower average building height while maintaining high residential densities.
+This relative uniformity of scale creates a more cohesive streetscape and a more human-feeling community environment.

 Tala Tower

 Tala Tower is Marina Square’s best-known and most prominently positioned residential building — a tall, elegantly designed tower whose name means “gold” or “shining” in Arabic, a reference to its polished facade treatment and the way it catches and reflects light across the marina basin.
-The tower is positioned with a primary orientation toward the marina, meaning that a significant proportion of its residential units enjoy direct marina-facing views — a positioning that gives it one of the most desirable view aspects in the sub-district and supports its role as Marina Square’s landmark address.
-Tala Tower offers a mix of studio, one-bedroom, two-bedroom, and three-bedroom apartments across its residential floors, with the larger units concentrated at the upper levels where the combination of generous proportions and elevated marina or sea views creates the sub-district’s most premium residential offer.
-The building’s facilities include a swimming pool, a gym, a sauna, covered basement parking, and retail and dining units at ground level opening directly onto the marina promenade.
-Building management and maintenance standards in Tala Tower are well-regarded among the sub-district’s residents, and the building has maintained consistently strong occupancy rates since its completion — a reflection of both its quality and its desirable positioning.
+The tower is positioned with a primary orientation toward the marina, meaning that a significant proportion of its residential units enjoy direct marina-facing views.
+Tala Tower offers a mix of studio, one-bedroom, two-bedroom, and three-bedroom apartments, with the larger units concentrated at the upper levels.
+Facilities include a swimming pool, a gym, a sauna, covered basement parking, and retail and dining units at ground level opening directly onto the marina promenade.

 Marina Heights

 Marina Heights occupies one of the more premium positions within Marina Square’s building inventory, distinguished by its combination of direct marina views, high-quality specifications, and the elevated proportions of its residential floor plates.
-The building was developed and positioned to appeal to the segment of the Marina Square market that places the highest value on marina-view living and on the prestige and lifestyle quality that comes with a prominent waterfront address in one of Al Reem Island‘s most established communities.
 Marina Heights offers apartments across a range of configurations from one to three bedrooms, with the most sought-after units being the larger, higher-floor apartments with uninterrupted marina and Gulf views.
-The building’s exterior architecture uses a mix of glass and quality cladding materials that creates a contemporary appearance well-suited to its waterfront setting, and the interior finish standards are above the Marina Square average — a fact reflected in its slightly higher rents and sale prices relative to comparable buildings in the sub-district.
-Building facilities are comprehensive: pool, gym, covered parking, and a landscaped podium area that connects to the marina promenade.
-Marina Heights attracts a mix of professional couples and smaller families who prioritise view quality and building specification alongside the practical advantages of the Marina Square location.
+The building’s interior finish standards are above the Marina Square average — a fact reflected in its slightly higher rents and sale prices relative to comparable buildings in the sub-district.
+Facilities are comprehensive: pool, gym, covered parking, and a landscaped podium area connecting to the marina promenade.

 MAG 5 Residences

-MAG 5 Residences is a development by MAG Property Development — a well-established UAE developer with a portfolio spanning Abu Dhabi and Dubai — that brings a contemporary residential specification and design sensibility to the Marina Square building mix.
-MAG 5 Residences was developed to a modern specification standard that, at the time of its completion, represented a step forward in terms of kitchen quality, bathroom finish, smart home integration, and energy efficiency relative to some of the older Marina Square stock.
-This specification advantage has allowed the building to position itself at a premium relative to older comparable buildings while remaining competitively priced against the most expensive addresses in Shams Abu Dhabi.
-The residential mix covers studio, one-bedroom, and two-bedroom configurations, with layouts that have been designed to maximise natural light penetration and to create efficient use of floor space without the sense of compression that less well-designed layouts can produce.
-The building’s facade design incorporates balconies on most units — a feature that is highly valued by residents who want access to outdoor space at their individual apartment level, in addition to the shared pool and podium facilities.
-MAG 5 Residences is a strong choice for young professional tenants and for investors seeking a building with modern specifications that helps protect against the rental premiums that newer stock typically commands over ageing inventory.
+MAG 5 Residences is a development by MAG Property Development that brings a contemporary residential specification and design sensibility to the Marina Square building mix.
+MAG 5 Residences was developed to a modern specification standard representing a step forward in terms of kitchen quality, bathroom finish, smart home integration, and energy efficiency relative to some of the older Marina Square stock.
+The residential mix covers studio, one-bedroom, and two-bedroom configurations, with layouts designed to maximise natural light penetration.
+Balconies on most units are a highly valued feature, providing individual outdoor space in addition to the shared pool and podium facilities.

 Marina Bay Tower

 Marina Bay Tower is positioned at the waterfront edge of Marina Square, with one of the most direct waterfront orientations of any building in the sub-district.
-Its name is an accurate descriptor of its defining characteristic: the tower sits at the bay of the marina basin, giving many of its units direct outlook over the water and the surrounding marina promenade.
-This waterfront positioning is the tower’s primary selling point, and marina-facing units in Marina Bay Tower are among the most sought-after in the sub-district for tenants and buyers who place the highest value on living as close to the water as possible.
-The building offers a range of apartment types from studios through to three bedrooms, with the typical Marina Square mix of a majority of one and two-bedroom units.
+Its waterfront positioning gives many of its units direct outlook over the water and the surrounding marina promenade, making marina-facing units in Marina Bay Tower among the most sought-after in the sub-district.
+The building offers a range of apartment types from studios through to three bedrooms.
 Facilities include a pool, gym, landscaped communal areas, and retail at ground level.
 The building’s ground-floor activation — with cafes and casual dining establishments opening directly onto the marina promenade — contributes to the animated waterfront character that is one of Marina Square’s most attractive lifestyle features.
-Marina Bay Tower has maintained good occupancy rates since its completion and is particularly popular with the professional tenant segment that values marina views as a lifestyle priority.

 The lifestyle in Marina Square is shaped overwhelmingly by the presence and character of the marina basin.
-To live in Marina Square is, in a meaningful sense, to live around water in a way that is qualitatively different from living in a tower with a sea view — the marina is close, accessible, and interactive in a way that a distant sea horizon is not.
-Residents can watch boats depart and return from the comfort of their balconies or the marina promenade; they can walk the full perimeter of the basin in twenty minutes as part of a morning routine; they can take a seat at a waterside cafe and watch the light change across the water surface over the course of an afternoon; and they can use the marina itself for kayaking, paddleboarding, and small watercraft activities that a straight waterfront without a protected basin cannot safely offer.
+To live in Marina Square is, in a meaningful sense, to live around water in a way that is qualitatively different from living in a tower with a sea view — the marina is close, accessible, and interactive.
+Residents can watch boats depart and return from the comfort of their balconies or the marina promenade; they can walk the full perimeter of the basin in twenty minutes as part of a morning routine; and they can use the marina itself for kayaking and paddleboarding activities that a straight waterfront without a protected basin cannot safely offer.

 The community that has formed in Marina Square reflects this water-centred lifestyle orientation.
-Residents tend to be outdoor-oriented, to value the promenade and marina perimeter as daily social infrastructure rather than occasional leisure options, and to have a stronger sense of community identity than residents of some of the island’s other sub-districts — a function of the marina basin as a shared focus that draws people out of their buildings and into shared space more reliably than a linear promenade does.
-Marina Square has an active resident community online — WhatsApp groups, community apps, and neighbourhood social media groups — that supplements the physical community interactions around the marina with a digital layer of community connection.
-Swap groups for household items, recommendations for tradespeople and service providers, coordination of community events, and simply the social connection between neighbours who might not otherwise interact are all aspects of Marina Square community life that residents value and that distinguish it from a more transient residential development.
+Residents tend to be outdoor-oriented, value the promenade and marina perimeter as daily social infrastructure, and have a stronger sense of community identity than residents of some of the island’s other sub-districts.
+Marina Square has an active resident community online — WhatsApp groups, community apps, and neighbourhood social media groups — that supplements the physical community interactions with a digital layer of social connection.
+Community events are organised around the UAE’s public holiday calendar, with the marina’s natural suitability as an event venue making it the natural gathering point for Ramadan evenings, National Day celebrations, and outdoor markets.

 Healthcare for Marina Square Residents

-Marina Square’s education access mirrors that of the wider Al Reem Island community, with the island’s own schools conveniently accessible and the main island’s comprehensive school network within a short drive.
-For British curriculum families — the largest single curriculum group in Abu Dhabi’s international school market — Repton School Abu Dhabi on Al Reem Island is the most natural first choice, offering full KG–Year 13 British curriculum education on the island itself.
-The convenience of an on-island school for Marina Square families is particularly meaningful given Abu Dhabi’s traffic patterns: the ability to drop children at school and return home or proceed to work without crossing the bridge into the main island traffic system saves both time and daily stress in a way that parents who have made the comparison consistently appreciate.
+For British curriculum families, Repton School Abu Dhabi on Al Reem Island is the most natural first choice, offering full KG–Year 13 British curriculum education on the island itself.
+The convenience of an on-island school for Marina Square families is particularly meaningful: the ability to drop children at school and return home or proceed to work without crossing the bridge into main island traffic saves both time and daily stress.

 Nord Anglia International School on Al Reem Island offers a complementary premium British curriculum option with the distinctive global network benefits of the Nord Anglia Education group.
-For university students, Sorbonne University Abu Dhabi and Paris-Sorbonne Abu Dhabi both operate on the island, attracting students from Francophone communities and beyond.
-Families whose children follow American curriculum, IB, or other curricula will find the full range of options within a fifteen to twenty minute commute across the bridge, including well-regarded institutions in the Abu Dhabi City main island school network.
+Sorbonne University Abu Dhabi and Paris-Sorbonne Abu Dhabi both operate on the island, providing university-level education in the humanities, social sciences, and arts.
+Families whose children follow American curriculum, IB, or other curricula will find the full range of options within a fifteen to twenty minute commute across the bridge into the main island school network.

-Daily convenience retail in Marina Square is served by the ground-floor podium commercial units within the sub-district’s towers, which host a variety of supermarkets, pharmacies, convenience stores, cafes, laundry services, and personal care establishments.
-The marina promenade itself hosts a selection of retail and dining units that are well-suited to the outdoor lifestyle of the community.
-For luxury retail, The Galleria Al Maryah Island — with flagship luxury brand boutiques and a superb waterfront dining terrace — is accessible within ten minutes, and the larger Yas Mall and Marina Mall are both within practical reach for more extensive shopping occasions.
+Daily convenience retail in Marina Square is served by the ground-floor commercial units within the sub-district’s towers — supermarkets, pharmacies, convenience stores, cafes, and laundry services.
+For luxury retail, The Galleria Al Maryah Island — with flagship luxury brand boutiques and a superb waterfront dining terrace — is accessible within ten minutes.
+The larger Yas Mall and Marina Mall are also within practical reach for more extensive shopping occasions.

 The dining scene along the marina promenade has grown and diversified steadily as the community has matured.
-Marina-side restaurants and cafes — with outdoor terraces looking directly onto the basin — have become genuine destination dining options for Al Reem Island residents beyond Marina Square itself, drawing people from Shams Abu Dhabi, City of Lights, and even from the Abu Dhabi main island who make the short trip for an evening meal or weekend brunch in a waterside setting.
+Marina-side restaurants and cafes — with outdoor terraces looking directly onto the basin — have become genuine destination dining options for Al Reem Island residents beyond Marina Square itself, drawing people from across the island who make the short trip for an evening meal or weekend brunch in a waterside setting.
 The cuisine range covers Arabic, Indian, Asian, and Western options, with an emphasis on casual and relaxed dining formats that suit the marina’s outdoor, community-oriented atmosphere.
-During the cooler months of the UAE year — October through April — the marina promenade’s outdoor terraces are among the most pleasant places to eat in the city, combining the visual pleasure of the marina with the social warmth of a community that knows and frequents the same spaces.

-Beyond the marina promenade, the outdoor amenities available to Marina Square residents are those of the wider Al Reem Island community: the Gulf-facing waterfront promenade of Shams Abu Dhabi is within easy walking distance, the mangrove ecosystems that fringe the island’s northern coast are accessible by kayak, and the island’s network of internal walkways and cycling paths provides exercise infrastructure throughout.
+Beyond the marina promenade, outdoor amenities available to Marina Square residents include the Gulf-facing waterfront promenade of Shams Abu Dhabi within easy walking distance, the mangrove ecosystems accessible by kayak from the island’s northern coast, and the island’s internal walkways and cycling paths.
 Building-level outdoor amenities — swimming pools, gym facilities, landscaped podium areas — are provided by each of the sub-district’s towers to good standards.

-Marina Square’s transport connectivity is strong, benefiting from its central position on Al Reem Island and the island’s good road connections to the Abu Dhabi main island.
-Drive times from Marina Square to the Abu Dhabi city centre are approximately eight to fifteen minutes in normal traffic; to the Al Maryah Island financial district, approximately eight to twelve minutes; to Abu Dhabi International Airport via Airport Road (E20), approximately twenty to twenty-five minutes; and to Sheikh Zayed Road (E11) for travel toward Dubai, approximately twenty minutes.
+Marina Square’s transport connectivity benefits from its central position on Al Reem Island.
+Drive times to the Abu Dhabi city centre are approximately eight to fifteen minutes in normal traffic; to the Al Maryah Island financial district, approximately eight to twelve minutes; to Abu Dhabi International Airport via Airport Road (E20), approximately twenty to twenty-five minutes; and to Sheikh Zayed Road (E11) for travel toward Dubai, approximately twenty minutes.

-As across Al Reem Island more broadly, the primary modes of transport for Marina Square residents are private vehicles and ride-hailing apps — Careem and Uber are both widely available and consistently reliable across the sub-district.
-Public bus services are available, connecting the island to the main island’s public transport nodes, though frequency and coverage are limited compared to the convenience of private transport options.
-Within the Marina Square community and the broader island, the walkability of the marina promenade and the internal pedestrian network makes car-free movement practical for most daily errands and leisure activities — an increasingly important consideration for residents who prioritise active living and a reduced reliance on car travel.
+The primary modes of transport for Marina Square residents are private vehicles and ride-hailing apps — Careem and Uber are both widely available and consistently reliable across the sub-district.
+Public bus services connect the island to the main island’s public transport nodes, though most residents rely on private transport.
+Within the Marina Square community and the broader island, the walkability of the marina promenade and internal pedestrian network makes car-free movement practical for most daily errands and leisure activities.

 How Marina Square Compares to Other Al Reem Island Sub-Districts